sedc-codecademy/sedc7-08-aspnetmvc/g2/Class 4/Homework.md

 Use homework from [Class 2](https://github.com/sedc-codecademy/sedc7-08-aspnetmvc/blob/master/g2/Class%202/Homework.md) and [Class 3](https://github.com/sedc-codecademy/sedc7-08-aspnetmvc/blob/master/g2/Class%203/Homework.md) (homwork added at the buttom of this page) to complete following steps:

-1. Create model for movies with some default properties
+1. Create Action method for downloading a file

-2. Create view that will display moview previously saved in static list
+2. Create custom route that will be used for this Action method

-3. Create 2 additional views "Add" and "Edit".

-4. Add the logic in action methods for Add and Edit

 ### Bonus: Create custom route that will be used for action method for downloading some file
 ----------------------------------------------------------------------------------